monbiote/monbiote/README.md

 ## Data Projects

 Please explore my repositories below for an in-depth look at my work.
-Each project comes with a README that details the objectives, techniques used, and the insights I have uncovered.
+These projects are Each project comes with a README that details the objectives, techniques used, and the insights I have uncovered.

 - [India Used Car Price Predictor](https://github.com/monbiote/India_Used_Car_Price_Predictor)
 - [NLP CEO CFO Sentiment Analysis](https://github.com/monbiote/NLP_CEO_CFO_Sentiment_Analysis)